00mjk/Public_Adblock_Filters/README.md

-## *This repository is now discontinued.
+## *This repository is no longer active.
 Sorry for any inconvenience.
-Previous fork.*
+Previous fork from the past.*